 You can read his thoughts on RecruitingDaily.com or Recruitingblogs.com or his own site Derdiver.com.
 Derek currently lives in the DC area.
 Follow Derek on Twitter @Derdiver or connect with him on LinkedIn.

-Contributor Beth Bridges is the Networking Motivator and author of “Networking on Purpose: A Five-Part Success Plan to Build a Powerful and Profitable Business Network,” available on Amazon.
-She has attended more than 2,500 networking events and is considered a leading chamber of commerce networking authority.
+Columnist Beth Bridges is the author of “Networking on Purpose: A Five-Part Success Plan to Build a Powerful and Profitable Business Network.”

 Columnist Pamela Herrmann & Patty Dominguez are the Co-Founders of CREATE Buzz, committed to helping small businesses get customers and keep customers by taking the overwhelm out of technology, thus creating sustainable thriving businesses that are relevant.